 A: A potential conflict of interest must be disclosed as soon as it arises.
 Complete a form now to report your husband’s employment with a competitor.

-Baptist Health representatives will not solicit, accept, offer or pay bribes, kickbacks or other illegal incentives for the purpose of personal gain, developing business or any other purpose.
+Baptist Health representatives will not ask for or accept improper payments.
+Improper payments are receiving or paying bribes, kickbacks or other illegal incentives.
+This could be for personal gain, developing business or any other purpose.

-A vendor is defined as any person or company doing business with or seeking to do business with Baptist Health.
-Except in limited circumstances, the giving or receiving of gifts, other than gifts of nominal value to or from a vendor, is not allowed.
+A vendor is defined as any person or company doing business with or looking to do business with Baptist Health.
+Except in limited circumstances, you may not give or receive gifts, other than gifts of nominal value, to or from a vendor.
 This prohibition extends to family members as well.
 Cash gifts, including gift certificates and gift cards, may never be accepted, no matter what the value.

 Noncash gifts of nominal value may be accepted.
-The guideline used to determine if a gift is of nominal value is $150.
+The guideline used to decide if a gift is of nominal value is $150.
 If the value of a gift is $150 or more, it is not considered nominal and the gift must not be accepted.
 In addition, you should consider whether you have received more than one gift from the same source.
-On an annual basis, the value of gifts received from the same source must not exceed $300.
+Annually, the value of gifts received from the same source must not exceed $300.

 Gifts can be in the form of favors, gratuities or other things of value.
 Discounts for personal items from vendors could be considered a gift and should not be accepted if they are outside of a prearranged Baptist Health discount or if they are of more than nominal value.
 Remember, cash or cash equivalents such as gift certificates or gift cards may never be accepted.